Identify the hardware and software prerequisites for the Haptics SDK.

 Enable the haptics plugin

-First you need to install and enable either the Meta XR Plugin or the OpenXR plugin.
-See the set up support section for instructions on this.
+First you need to install and enable either the Meta XR plugin or the OpenXR plugin.
+See the setup support section for instructions on installing these plugins.

 Once you have installed the Meta XR Haptics SDK plugin, you need to enable it in your project.